FISHING ON INAGUA

 THE ISLAND

-So, let’s talk about Great Inagua, the third-largest and southernmost island in the Bahamas—it’s about 55 miles from Cuba’s eastern tip.
-The island’s got a lot to offer, from its lush landscapes to tranquil spots like Lake Windsor, which is one of its biggest.
-Now, if you’re into fishing, you’ll be in heaven here.
-The waters around Inagua are teeming with life—bonefish, tarpon, permit, snook, mutton snapper, jacks, triggerfish, and barracuda.
-As for the island’s community, there are about 800 people living here, so it’s a tight-knit group.
-And while the Morton Salt Company is a big part of the island’s economy—producing tons of sea salt each year—it’s just one small piece of the larger, laid-back charm of Inagua.
+Great Inagua is the southernmost and third-largest island in the Bahamas, about 55 miles from Cuba’s eastern tip.
+The island offers a mix of lush landscapes and peaceful spots like Lake Windsor, one of its largest.
+For anglers, the waters around Inagua are packed with bonefish, tarpon, permit, snook, mutton snapper, jacks, triggerfish, and barracuda.
+With a community of around 800 people, it’s a close-knit island with a relaxed vibe.
+The Morton Salt Company is a key part of the local economy, but it’s just one piece of what makes Inagua unique.

 WHAT ARE YOU WAITING FOR?